DFHack/dfhack/docs/Plugins.rst

     designation).
 See :issue:`1479` for details.

-    The implementation another known deficiency: it's incapable of detecting that RAW definitions that specify a seed extraction reaction for the structural part but has no other use for it cannot actually yield any seeds, as the part is never used (parts of bug tracker report 6940, e.g. Red Spinach), even though DF collects it, unless there's a workshop reaction to do it (which there isn't in vanilla).
+    The implementation another known deficiency: it's incapable of detecting that raw definitions that specify a seed extraction reaction for the structural part but has no other use for it cannot actually yield any seeds, as the part is never used (parts of :bug:`6940`, e.g. Red Spinach), even though DF collects it, unless there's a workshop reaction to do it (which there isn't in vanilla).